InfraredAces/GP2040-CE-Compatibility-List/getting-started.md

 ## Updating README.md

-In order to update the README, the TEMPLATE must be updated as this will then be copied by the python script when merged into main.
+In order to update the README, the TEMPLATE must be updated as this will then be copied into README by the python script when merged into main.
+This is to provide the placeholder text and allow the script to properly substitute the Markdown tables.

 ## CSV Format